 3. Praise your child for good behaviour

-Praise is when you tell your child what you like about her or her behaviour.
-When your child gets praise for behaving well, she’s likely to want to keep behaving well.
+Praise is when you tell your child what you like about them or their behaviour.
+When your child gets praise for behaving well, your child is likely to want to keep behaving well.

 Descriptive praise is when you tell your child exactly what it is that you like.
 It’s best for encouraging good behaviour.
 For example, ‘Ali, I really like how you used please and thank you just then.
 Great manners!’